 OCR GCSE Latin offers students a unique chance to view the ancient world from the eyes of a Roman.
 Latin complements a huge range of other subjects, and opens doors to further Classical studies beyond school.
-Students should feel encouraged to opt for Latin GCSE if they have enjoyed the content and lessons in Year 8 and 9.
+Students should feel encouraged to opt for this GCSE if they have enjoyed the Latin content in Y8 and Y9 lessons.
 There are three components to the GCSE qualification: